rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 ### SQL Server on Linux

 SQL Server is no longer just a windows-based relational database management system (RDBMS).
-You can run it on different flavors of the Linux&reg; operating systems.
+You can run it on different flavors of the Linux operating systems.
 You can also develop applications with SQL Server on Linux, Windows, Ubuntu, or Docker and deploy them on these platforms.